Scoring and Pass Standing

 - The PEBC ID numbers of candidates who passed the exam

 No other information appears on the results list.
 The list will appear in the Pharmacist Evaluating Exam section of the website.

-Results letters are then emailed to candidates within one week of the results list posting.
+Results letters are then added to the Digital Wallet of each candidate within one week of the results list posting.
 Results will not be released by phone, so please do not call PEBC to ask for them.
-If you do not receive an email containing your results letter within one week of the results list posting please email firstname.lastname@example.org.
+If your results letter is not added to your Digital Wallet within one week of the results list posting please email email@example.com.

-Scores are not reported, since score differences on a certification exam are not meaningful for the purpose of determining whether or not you were successful.
+Scores are not reported since score differences on a certification exam are not meaningful for the purpose of determining whether you were successful.
 Results are given on a pass/fail basis only.
 Either you have qualified or have not yet qualified for certification.
 Board policy does not permit the release of overall exam scores, passing scores, or question/station content, including correct/incorrect responses.

-If you require any clarification of the information in your feedback report, send a written request with your telephone contact information, so that you can be reached by phone during PEBC office hours.
+If you require any clarification of the information in your feedback report, email firstname.lastname@example.org a request with your telephone contact information, so that you can be reached by phone during PEBC office hours.